ArthurClemens/mithril-infinite/README.md

         item: handlePageItem
     });

-Here we limit the number of pages to 16, pass a function to generate a JSON data URL, and pass a function that creates an item (Mithril template/component):
+We have limited the number of pages to 16, pass a function to generate a JSON data URL, and pass a function that creates an item (Mithril template/component):

     const handlePageItem = function(data, opts) {
     	return m('.item', [